 The STAR framework gets you started, but here's what separates good candidates from great ones: you need to connect your story back to what the hiring manager is really looking for.

 After you deliver your STAR response, don't just stop there.
 Take it one step further by explicitly linking your experience to the role you're applying for.
-Explain how the skills you demonstrated, the challenges you overcame, or the results you achieved directly relate to helping them solve their problems and reach their goals.
+Explain how the skills you showed, the challenges you overcame, or the results you achieved directly relate to helping them solve their problems and reach their goals.

 This connection shows strategic thinking, genuine interest in the position, and helps the interviewer envision how you'll add value to their team.
-It transforms your story from just an example of past behavior into a preview of future success.
+It changes your story from just an example of past behavior into a preview of future success.

 When you practice with Mockstar, our AI interviewer automatically recognizes when you're answering behavioral questions and provides comprehensive feedback on your STAR structure.
 You'll get detailed analysis on whether you clearly set up the situation, defined your specific task, articulated your actions effectively, and quantified your results.